kronosta/4temporal-citrus-conlang/README.md

 ** Adjective-noun : The adjective modifies the noun.
 This produces a noun.
 ** Adjective-adjective : Both adjectives apply.
 This produces an adjective.
 ** Adverb-verb : The adverb modifies the verb.
 This produces a verb.
+** Adverb-adjective : The adverb modifies the adjective.
 ** Adverb-adverb : Both adverbs apply.
 This produces an adverb.
 ** Preposition-noun : The preposition takes the noun as an argument ("toward the fields").
 This produces a preposition